Northallerton School: Selective school

-In the 1940s it had around 250 boys and girls, and 450 by 1970.
+In the 1940s the then Northallerton Grammar School had around 250 boys and girls, and 450 by 1970.
 It was administered by the North Riding Education Committee.
+At the outset of the Second World War it provided space for evacuee children from Sunderland for some months.

 In the 1950s there was a two-form entry.
 The first year forms (unstreamed) were 1A and 1 Alpha, and forms 2 to 5 were streamed (2A/2B to 5A/5B) followed by a Lower Sixth and an Upper Sixth.
 Admission was by the Eleven plus exam with a further admission of a very small number by transfer from the Allertonshire School at the beginning of the third form.
 There were two houses for sports, Wensley (green) and Cleveland (blue).

 Comprehensive

-In 1973 it became a comprehensive under the name Northallerton Grammar School, administered by North Yorkshire, based in Northallerton.
-As a comprehensive it has always had a 14-18 age range.
+In 1973 it became a comprehensive but maintained the name Northallerton Grammar School and was administered by the North Yorkshire local authority.
+As a comprehensive it always had a 14–18 age range ie an upper school.
 At the same time the Allertonshire School was formed from the town's two secondary modern schools.